vegvisir-for-all/trustnosql/docs/index.rst

 What is TrustNoSql
 ==================

-TrustNoSql is a Laravel (>=5.3) role/permission manager for MongoDB-based applications.
-It supports roles, permissions, and teams, provides a complex way of determining ownage (grabbing) of objects, and offers a nice CLI for your convenience.
+TrustNoSql is a Laravel (>=5.4) role/permission manager for MongoDB-based applications.
+It supports roles, permissions, and teams, and offers a nice CLI for your convenience.
 TrustNoSql is built atop a great `jenssegers/laravel-mongodb <https://github.com/jenssegers/laravel-mongodb>`_ package, and it's inspired by `Laratrust <https://github.com/santigarcor/laratrust>`_.

-**TrustNoSql is in the development phase.
-We can take no responsibility for any damage it creates when used in production projects.
-However, we hope to publish a stable version soon.**

-**This documentation is also under development.
+**This documentation of TrustNoSql is currently under development.
 We work day and night to complete it as soon as possible.**

 Key features
 ============

 * permission/role/team
-* grabbable (ownable) objects support with two ways to determining ownership
 * cache support
 * middleware with complex matching rules (SQL-like)
 * custom model events